mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 out again.

-The exposed nature of the deployment has earned the 212th the nickname of ‘Santanocheev’s Tripwire’ and the suggestion that its role is simply to find out if the Zhodani are serious this time.
+The exposed nature of the deployment has earned the 212th the nickname of 'Santanocheev's Tripwire' and the suggestion that its role is simply to find out if the Zhodani are serious this time.
 The latter is a reference to the last two Frontier Wars, in which the Zhodani battle fleets were generally held at the frontier.

-The remainder of the subsector is ostensibly neutral, though Imperial access to worlds ‘behind the Riverland Wall’ is very limited, allowing the Zhodani Consulate much greater influence over Condyole and Puparkin as well as non–aligned worlds in Cronor subsector.
+The remainder of the subsector is ostensibly neutral, though Imperial access to worlds 'behind the Riverland Wall' is very limited, allowing the Zhodani Consulate much greater influence over Condyole and Puparkin as well as non–aligned worlds in Cronor subsector.